opendr-eu/opendr/docs/wiki/contribution_checklist.md

 9. Appropriate tests to ensure that my code runs correctly (at least one interface check that checks that model works correctly with OpenDR datatypes and at least one functionality check with a pre-trained model).
 10. Documentation has been included.
 11. At least one pre-trained model is provided.
+12. A meaningful name has been used for the PR.